Speakeasy Logo

 5. Push changes and verify

 Commit and push the updated workflow files.
-Once your generated SDK has been pushed to GitHub, you can manually kick off publishing for your first version.
+Once GitHub receives the generated SDK, manually kick off publishing for the first version.

 6. Complete language-specific configuration